 Our goals are to improve the self-esteem of youth and empower our youth to become community leaders.
 We achieve this by increasing access to leadership development programs, increasing awareness of issues affecting the development of positive self-esteem and increasing opportunities for empowerment through youth volunteer service.

 Our current programming includes:

-- Young Women’s Summit – a four-day summit designed to empower middle school-aged girls to be community leaders.
+- Young Women’s Summit: a two-day summit designed to empower middle school girls to be community leaders

 - Educational forums, community documentary screenings and panel discussions impacting over 500 men, women and children

-Organizations and programs that were founded or substantially assisted by the Junior League of Reading and collaborative partners include: Leadership Berks, Opportunity House, Children’s Alliance Center, BEACON House, Emma’s Place, Second Street Learning Center, Safe Berks (formerly BWIC) and the Young Women’s Summit
+Organizations and programs that were founded or substantially assisted by the Junior League of Reading and collaborative partners include: Leadership Berks, Opportunity House, Children’s Alliance Center, BEACON House, Emma’s Place, Second Street Learning Center, Safe Berks (formerly BWIC), VOiCEup and the Young Women’s Summit

-The Junior League of Reading has more than 70 active members and 160 sustaining members.
+The Junior League of Reading has 84 active members and 153 sustaining members.
 Our membership consists of business owners, professional women, working mothers, and stay-at-home moms who devote countless hours to help improve our community.– Learn About Becoming a Member –

 Board of Directors

 The Junior League Board of Directors are responsible for the governance and management of the League.
 They directly plan and oversee the effectiveness of the League’s programs, promote the achievement of established goals, and further the work and impact of the League.